urschrei/rust_anybar/README.md

 - !
 - quit

-(For the sake of practicality, uppercase and mixed-case input is accepted)

 # Exit codes
 Being a stateless protocol, UDP provides no mechanism for checking whether its datagrams arrive.